IELTS Speaking Samples and Answers

 Q. How useful will English be for your future?
 [Why?/Why not?]

-Answer: Of course, it is always an advantage to know a foreign language like English, and I really think that it will be highly useful for my future because I am planning to move to an English speaking country for higher studies.
+Answer: I believe that it is always advantageous to know a global language like English.
+Therefore, it will be highly useful for my future because I am planning to move to an English-speaking country for higher studies.
 Besides studies, English will surely help me communicate with people from other countries in my personal and professional life.
 Finally, knowing this language will help me read many books which are written only in English.

 Q. How much travelling do you hope to do in the future?
 [Why?/Why not?]

-Answer: I am planning to do a lot of travelling in my own country because it is a very beautiful country, and it has pretty much everything to offer.
-In the future, I would be able to do a lot of travelling to other foreign countries also because I should have more money and free time to spend after settling down with life and career.
+Answer: I am planning to travel to different places in my own country first because it is a very beautiful country, and it has pretty much everything to offer.
+In the future, I hope I'll be able to travel to other foreign countries because I should have more money and free time to spend after settling down with life and career.
+Well, if I get the chance, I'd like to travel to more than 100 countries across all the continents in the future to see the diversity of people's lifestyles, customs, food and traditions.

 Q. How do you think your life will change in the future?
 [Why/Why not?]